miki71yu/Autopilot_servo/README.md

 # autopilot
 ESP32 autopilot - servo

-Most of the code copied from Piter Oscam's Autopilot: https://github.com/pieteroskam/autopilot Code modified to suit use of servo motor as a rudder driver on small boat.
+Most of the code copied from Pieter Oscam's Autopilot: https://github.com/pieteroskam/autopilot Code modified to suit use of servo motor as a rudder driver on small boat.

 It can be used as a standalone autopilot based on compasss steering.
 Another part you need is the app made by Pieter Oscam: